nickych/cybersecurity-portfolio/README.md

-# Nicky Chibz – Cybersecurity Portfolio
+# Nicky Chibz – Cybersecurity

 Welcome to my cybersecurity portfolio.
 I'm a passionate **Cybersecurity Analyst**, **Network Engineer**, and **Linux Enthusiast** with experience in securing digital infrastructure, threat analysis, penetration testing, and compliance auditing.
 Here, you'll find my projects, certifications, and tools that showcase my journey in cybersecurity.